-- Making chemistry fun through science, technology and innovation - Values - Trust (We always speak the truth.
+- Trust (We always speak the truth.
 We are people of integrity) - Respect (We listen to the opinion of others.
 We treat others with dignity.
 Our individuality is valued.
 We subscribe to the spirit of Ubuntu) - Communication (We seek to understand others better.
 We follow through and meet deadlines.
 We eliminate confusion and promote clarity) - Passion (We love chemistry.
 Chemistry is fun.
 Our teaching and learning methods are exciting.
 We take pride in what we do)